junh1024/Reaper-Surround/README.md

 - 5.1 to 7.1 Upmix V3 (L).txt: Using FFT [see FFT Notes](#fft-notes) to upmix 51 to 71.
 Since 71 is downmixed to 51 by combining the back 4,
 	- Circle mode is downmix compatible since it re interprets the back 2 to back 4.
 Should work well on content downmixed from 61 or 71.
 	- Square mode isn't downmix compatible since it upscales the corner 4 to the side.
 For specialist use only.
-- 5.1 to 3D Upmix (L).txt: upmixes Using FFT [see FFT Notes](https://github.com/junh1024/Reaper-Surround#fft-notes) to height sounds that are closer to:
+- 5.1 to 3D Upmix (L).txt: upmixes Using FFT [see FFT Notes](#fft-notes) to height sounds that are closer to:
-	- Ambience: 90*
+	- Ambience: 90*.
+Sounds are reflected downwards after that.
+Sounds are more evenly upmixed.
-	- Ambience +: 180*
+	- Ambience +: 180*.
+Wider sounds are upmixed more.
 	- Discrete SFX: the absolute center
 	- Pan Slice: the pan slider
 	- Function Designer: view the shape of the above mode